XSecurity/XSecurity/README.md

 ##### FEATURE LIST
 _____________________________

-- Centralized developer-friendly security features on Xcode IDE
+- Developer-friendly security features on Xcode IDE
 - Provide a solution to avoid making vulnerabilities, detect vulnerabilities at earlier phases of development
 - Quick Security Help with built-in Security Guidelines